gicait/Land_Cover_Prediction_using_QGIS_MOLUSCE_Plugin/manual.md

 ## 1. QGIS Installation

-Download QGIS setup file for windows from this website.
+Download the QGIS setup file for Windows from this website.
 The MOLUSCE plugin is
     supported only in QGIS version 2.
 Thus, QGIS version 2.18.0 is recommended.

   <img width="408" alt="image" src="https://github.com/user-attachments/assets/3cc2c7ff-0e69-4d24-bb1d-9482a9f61b05" />